About

 • zut A portable library for fast factorization of \(\mathbb{Z}/2\mathbb{Z}\) polynomials using Berlekamp’s algorithm.
 (Creator)

-On top of this, I’ve also taught the following classes as a professor:
+On top of this, I’ve also taught the following classes as the main intervening professor of the computer security course of the ESGI:

 • Reverse engineering and binary exploitation (M1, 2019)